tmquang6805/CdnLight/README.md

         'HeadScript' => true,
         'LinkCdn' => false, // Bypass the CDN for this helper

-        'global' => array(// Set some values across all servers 'assetMTimePath' => '/tmp/path/to/file' // Append this mtime in your query string ),
+        'global' => array( // Set some values across all servers 'assetMTimePath' => '/tmp/path/to/file' // Append the mtime of this file in your query string ),
         'servers' => array(
             'static_1' => array(